 When it comes to paying off high interest credit card debt, you might be surprised to hear that a credit card might be the key to your success.
 However, some credit cards give you introductory 0% interest for anywhere from 6 to 21 months.
 Used wisely, that is often enough time to pay down your debts once and for all.
 With the Chase Slate® card, save with a $0 introductory balance transfer fee, 0% introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
 Plus, receive your Monthly FICO® Score for free.

-Perhaps the best advantage of the Chase Slate® is that it does not charge a balance transfer fee for the first 60 days of account opening.
+Perhaps the best advantage of the Chase Slate® is that it does not charge a balance transfer fee for the first 60 days of account opening (after that, 5% with a minimum of $5).
 Most other balance transfer cards charge a fee equal to 3-5% of your balance just to move it to their card.
 With this feature, it’s easy to see how the Chase Slate® card offers a substantial savings right off the bat.

 The Simple Dollar’s Key Takeaways